Cryptocurrency Regulation in the UK

 - Trademarks

-- Token exchange for other assets (including other types of crypto assets)
+- Exchanging tokens for other assets including other forms of crypto assets.

 - Crypto mining

-- Providing products or services in exchange for tokens
+- Providing products or services in barter for tokens

-It is important to note that the tax regime of crypto asset depends on the rapidly evolving crypto industry and is therefore subject to improvement or modification.
-Partly for this reason, when it comes to paying taxes, each case is assessed individually.
+The crypto asset tax regime depends on the rapidly evolving crypto industry and is therefore subject to improvement/modification.
+Partly for this reason, every case is subject to individual judgment when it comes to paying your taxes.

-In the UK, the tax year lasts from April 6 to April 5 of the following year.
-Taxes are determined on the basis of the persons involved in the business and depend on the nature of their activities, as well as such indicators as income, profits and costs.
+In the UK, the tax year runs from April 6 to April 5 of the following year.
+Taxes are estimated based on the persons concerned with the transaction and vary regarding the nature of their activities and such variables as income, profits, and expenses.

-- National Insurance – rates vary according to the employee’s earnings
+- National Insurance – the rates depend upon the earnings of the employee

 Corporation tax

-- Exchange tokens for another type of token
+- Exchanging tokens for another type of token;

-- Using tokens to pay for goods or services
+- Using tokens to pay for goods and services;

-Moving tokens between public addresses (wallets), which the company controls with profit, is not considered disposal.
+Transfer of tokens between public addresses (wallets) the company controls with a profit is not considered a disposal.

-HMRC does not consider any of the existing types of cryptassettes to be money or currency, which means that corporate tax laws related to money (for example, currency rules or ignore rules regarding currency gains and losses) do not apply to cryptassettes.
+HMRC does not consider any of the existing types of cryptassets to be money or currency.
+Consequently, corporate tax laws relating to money – for example, the currency rules or ignore rules in respect of currency gains and losses – do not apply to cryptassets.

-If a company has cryptocurrencies for less than the allowable costs, they will suffer losses.
-Such allowable losses will have an impact on total profits and should be reported to HMRC.
+If the company holds the cryptocurrencies for less than the allowable costs, it would be suffering from losses.
+Those kinds of allowable losses would impact the overall gains and need to be declared to HMRC.

 Digital Services Tax

-An exception to the definition of an online market applies when more than half of the market’s revenues during a financial year arise from the facilitation of trade in financial instruments, goods or foreign exchange.
-However, since crypto asset is not considered among these categories, it is unlikely that crypto asset businesses will be exempt from tax.
+The only exclusion to this definition of an online market within the meaning of this Act is when more than half of revenues of the market during a financial year is derived from facilitating trade in financial instruments, goods, or foreign exchange.
+Since crypto asset is not considered in this category, it is not likely that crypto asset businesses would come under an exclusion from taxes.

-As a rule, the exchange of traditional currencies for cryptocurrency and vice versa is exempt from VAT.
+As a rule, traditional currencies exchanged for cryptocurrency and vice versa are free from VAT.

-In addition, cryptocurrencies obtained by miners for their exchange token mining activities will generally be outside the scope of VAT, because the activity does not constitute an economic activity for VAT out purposes.
-For insufficient communication between any provided services and any attention, and because of the lack of customers for mining services.
+Moreover, cryptocurrencies received by miners as consideration for their exchange token mining activities will, in principle, be exempt from VAT, to the extent that the activity itself does not constitute an economic activity for VAT output purposes.
+Owing to a lack of sufficient communication between any provided services and any attention, and owing to the absence of customers for these mining services.

-When cryptocurrencies are exchanged for goods and services, the supply of the cryptocurrency itself will not be subject to VAT.
+Where cryptocurrencies are used to acquire goods and services, this supply of the cryptocurrency in question shall be exempt from VAT.

 Crypto regulation in the UK overview